N.Y.’s Metropolitan Opera to investigate conductor Levine after sex abuse claim

 Levine's manager at Columbia Artists Management Inc. did not immediately respond to a request for comment.

-Levine, who first became musical director of The Metropolitan Opera in 1976, continued to work there as recently as Saturday night, when he completed his run conducting Giuseppe Verdi’s “Requiem.”
-Levine was next scheduled to conduct Giacomo Puccini’s “Tosca,” on New Year’s Eve.
+Levine, who first became musical director of the Met in 1976, continued to work there as recently as Saturday night, when he completed his run conducting Giuseppe Verdi's "Requiem."
+Levine was next scheduled to conduct Giacomo Puccini's "Tosca," on New Year's Eve.